pradeep652227/pradeep652227/README.md

-- 👋 Hi, I’m @pradeep652227
+- 👋 Hi, I’m @
 - 👀 I’m interested in ... programming, learning new things then implementing them
-- 🌱 I’m currently learning ...
-DSA
+- 🌱 I’ve experience in building full stack web development applications
-- 💞️ I’m looking for ... internships
+- 💞️ I’m looking for ... full-time/part-time/intern jobs
 - 📫 How to reach me ... via Linked in, mail( Check my profile for links)

 <!---